Bringing critical wastewater management services to Royston and Union Bay

 - A 2009 field sampling program completed by Payne Engineering Geology in the Union Bay and Royston areas identified an overall failure rate of 25% for septic systems, with the highest failure rate at 50% in Union Bay.
 By comparison, a similar study by the same author of septic systems in the Cape Lazo area found zero failures.

 A regulatory bylaw would help ensure septic systems in the electoral areas are properly operated and maintained in accordance with Sewerage System Regulation requirements.
-This new service could introduce required maintenance, including septic inspections, pump outs and enforcement measures.
+This new service could introduce required maintenance, including mandatory septic inspections in ‘high-risk’ areas and mandatory pump-outs in all areas.

 A Liquid Waste Management Plan (LWMP) is a process used by local governments in BC to develop strategies for managing sewer services.
 This project is undergoing an addendum to the broader Comox Valley Sewer Service plan currently underway.